DSEapps/draw-sound-live/README.md

 Viewers can rate and comment on the performance.
 Performers stats (eg. # of performances, ratings) are displayed.

-## Adding Custom Music

-(Note, this project is forked in order to include custom music.)
-If you install Draw Sound Live properly using the instructions below and then navigate through this file path `draw-sound-live/client/src/components/Venue/Stage/` you can find the Songs folder.
-Put your song (your-song.mp3) in the Songs folder, then edit `Stage.js`.
-Above the `audioURLS` variable on line 5 write `import YourSong from "./Songs/your-song.mp3"` replacing your-song.mp3 with the song of your choosing.
-Inside of audioURLS, add `YourSong` to the array.
-Then, staying inside the `Stage.js` file, press `control-f / command-f` and type in `audioURLS` to find where the array is referenced.
-Enter the index at which `YourSong` exists in the array.
-After following these steps, you should be able to input your own custom song.

 ## Application
 The main landing page of the app has a "Live" button, which re-directs the user to Google Authenticaion screen to validate their credentials.